 Poor or compacted soil can choke growth

-If the soil drains slowly, looks muddy, or has become dense and stale, the roots are likely struggling.
-The live article already explains that compacted soil restricts airflow, weakens nutrient uptake, and can even lead to root rot.
-It also recommends repotting every 1 to 2 years with a fast-draining bonsai mix.
+If the soil drains slowly, looks muddy or has become dense and stale, the roots are likely struggling.
+Compacted soil reduces airflow around the roots, weakens nutrient uptake and can make root rot more likely.
+If the mix has broken down, repotting into a fresher bonsai mix can help the tree recover.

 A bonsai does not need ordinary houseplant compost packed around the roots.
 It needs a mix that holds some moisture but still leaves enough air in the root zone.
 The RHS also notes that bonsai depends on container restriction and careful training, which is why the soil and root space matter so much.